 What are the basic statutory deductions in Jamaica?

 If you are employed, these are the ones you need to know about first.

 - NIS (National Insurance Scheme)- usually 2.5% of Total Gross Earnings- So taxes paid goes into a fund which contributions benefit the individual after retirement.

 - NHT( National Housing Trust ) - usually 2% of Gross Earning.
 Taxes paid goes into a pool which contributors can benefit from for loans for purchase of a home improvement at relatively low interest rates.

 - PAYE/INCOME TAX - usually 25% of Taxable Earning (Gross Pay- Calculated NIS - exempt amount).
 This is usually the bigger of all employee taxes which goes to the government.
 This they say is used for social work or to pay those who takes care of us - policemen, nurses, teachers etc.

-- EDUCATION TAX - 2% of gross emoluments after NIS and PAYE is deducted.
+- EDUCATION TAX - 2% of gross emoluments after NIS.
 This, they say, is used to assist with expenditure relating to educational development and infrastructure.

 Below is another example, showing calculation for a weekly paid employee in Jamaica at 2018 tax rates.
 I hope this helps.
 Again, thanks for asking.

 For additional information on payroll/ statutory deductions in Jamaica, including employer responsibilities, visit the Tax Administrations' website here